-The Academy Trust also held other available restricted revenue funds at the year end of £201,433 which are detailed further within note 21.
-Therefore, total available revenue reserves at 31 August 2023, including designated funds of £370,247 set aside for Teaching School use and future 3G pitch expenditure, were £7,867,855.
-Cash at bank and investments bank accounts at 31 August 2023 were £4,814,319 higher than total available reserves due principally to capital income received in advance of payment plus various other accruals timing differences.
+The Academy Trust also held other available restricted revenue funds at the year end of £130,318 which are detailed further within note 21.
+Therefore, total available revenue reserves at 31 August 2024, including designated funds of £748,140 set aside for Teaching School use and future 3G pitch expenditure, were £6,399,575.
+Cash at bank and investments bank accounts at 31 August 2024 were £3,172,955 higher than total available reserves due principally to capital income received in advance of payment plus various other accruals timing differences.

-Included within unrestricted funds above were designated funds of £370,247 at 31 August 2023.
-This consists of £170,247 in relation to Teaching School for which the Trustees have identified £26,900 as the minimum level of reserves to be held by the Teaching School as this represents one month's salary costs.
-The remaining £200,000 of the designated funds relates to to future costs anticipated for a 3G pitch at Kibworth Mead Academy.
+Included within unrestricted funds above were designated funds of £748,140 at 31 August 2024.
+This consists of £508,140 in relation to Teaching School and School-Centred Initial Teacher Training for which the Trustees have identified £31,580 as the minimum level of reserves to be held by these institutions as this represents two week's salary costs.
+The remaining £240,000 of the designated funds relates to future costs anticipated for a 3G pitch at Kibworth Mead Academy.

-At 31 August 2023 the Trust's fixed asset reserve of £96,206,118 represented £95,228,747 of funds which could only be realised if the assets were sold, plus £977,371 of unspent capital grants.
+At 31 August 2024 the Trust's fixed asset reserve of £95,033,625 represented £94,849,642 of funds which could only be realised if the assets were sold, plus £183,983 of unspent capital grants.